Porsche 911 Review & Prices

 The Porsche 911’s interior has a retro design mixed with the latest tech.
 It’s very well built, but it is a shame the infotainment isn’t easier to use

 The Porsche 911’s cabin looks lovely.
-The dashboard’s design angles outwards to mirror the interior of 911s of old, and you get five dials behind the steering wheel with the analogue rev counter sitting proud, dead centre.
+The dashboard’s design angles outwards to mirror the interior of 911s of old, and you get a new digital dial setup with plenty of customisation - though some will bemoan the demise of Porsche's signature analogue rev counter.
 The dials’ graphics are clear and easy to read at a glance.

 Construction quality is excellent, too.
 Most of the interior is covered in soft leather and parts like the weighty glovebox and metal door handles feel expensive.
 Any cheap bits at all?
 Well, the plastics on the lower half of the centre console feel a bit thin, but that’s about it.